-- a) MNsure should require all carriers to include an adequate number of mental health care providers in their network to ensure a choice of appropriate providers to all enrollees and the opportunity to change providers when services with one provider are not effective.
-Where this is not possible, plans should be required to offer out-of-network mental health services at in-network cost-sharing levels to patients who otherwise would not have an adequate choice of providers. - b) All health plans on MNsure should be required to offer prescribed psychotropic drugs with no cost-sharing to patients with diagnosed mental health disorders.
+- a) MNsure should require all carriers to include an adequate number of mental health care providers in their network to ensure a choice of appropriate providers to all enrollees and the opportunity to change providers when services with one provider are not effective. - b) MNsure should ensure the availability of a transparent and publicized appeals process for enrollees who are unable to access appropriate culturally competent providers of mental health care in their health plan's provider network.
+Cultural competence may include, but is not limited to, expertise relevant to specific communities or individuals because of their socio-economic status, race, ethnicity, primary language, sexual orientation and gender identity.
+The appeals process should enable enrollees to access out-of-network mental health care providers at in-network cost-sharing levels when they can demonstrate that their health plan's provider network cannot meet their specific needs.

+c) All health plans on MNsure should be required to offer prescribed psychotropic drugs with no cost-sharing to patients with diagnosed mental health disorders.

-Dissenting Opinion
+Dissenting Opinion (2 members)